 For example, in the chart below, buying and selling signals emerged when the on-balance volume made a crossover with the moving average.

-The On-Balance-Volume (OBV) is an important technical indicator in the market.
+The On-Balance-Volume (OBV) is an important technical indicator in the market, although not suitable for day traders.
 It appears as a single line that tends not to tell a lot about a financial asset.
 However, when used well, it can help you identify where to buy or sell an asset.